mvolkmann/blog/src/prolog.md

 - `error(syntax_error(incomplete_reduction),read_term/3:line-number).`

   This error means that the source file contains a term with invalid syntax.
-  Often the cause is a rule body whose last goal is terminated by a comma instead of a period.
+  Often the cause is
+  a rule body whose last goal is terminated by a comma instead of a period or a rule body goal that is not the last one and is not followed by a comma.

 - `error(permission_error(modify,static_procedure,(',')/2),load/1).`